Beyond Imprecise Distance Metrics: Trace-Guided Directed Greybox Fuzzing via LLM-Predicted Call Stacks: Introduction

 \textit{Contributions.} This paper makes the following contributions:

-\begin{enumerate} \item We address the imprecise conventional distance metrics in DGF by introducing precise call stacks to better measure the likelihood of triggering target vulnerabilities through mutation. \item We present \textsc{Staczzer}, a framework that integrates LLM-based prediction of vulnerability-triggering call stacks to guide DGF. \item We are the first to integrate LLMs into the core seed prioritization module of DGF, which more effectively utilizes LLM capabilities for enhancing DGF performance. \item We show the effectiveness of \textsc{Staczzer} on a suite of real-world programs. \textsc{Staczzer} demonstrates significantly stronger vulnerability triggering performance compared to the baselines. \end{enumerate}
+\begin{enumerate} [noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item We propose trace-guided directed greybox fuzzing to address the imprecision of conventional DGF static-analysis-based distance metrics. \item We conduct an empirical study of two representative types of guidance traces.
+Counterintuitively, the results show that fine-grained vulnerability-triggering control-flow traces are not a practical choice, whereas call-stack traces are more effective. \item We present \textsc{Staczzer}, a framework that integrates LLM-based prediction of vulnerability-triggering call stacks to guide DGF. \item We show the effectiveness of \textsc{Staczzer} on a suite of real-world programs. \textsc{Staczzer} demonstrates significantly stronger vulnerability triggering performance compared to the baselines. \end{enumerate}